MarcoVillanueva705/HouseOfWares/README.md

 # HouseOfWares

-Designed an E-Commerce App which implements models for data structures in a noSQL database to support front end and API calls.
+Clickable prototype of an E-Commerce App which implements models for data structures in a noSQL database to support front end and API calls.
 Created custom data storage that supported multiple file types and extensions.